-Check out all the Freshman Week activities on the Office of the First-Year Experience website.
+Check out all the Freshman Week activities happening.

 Where Do I Eat?

-There are tons of dining options on campus and around campus.
+There are tons of dining options on and around campus.

 See all the on-campus dining options, which accept your declining balance (from your meal plan) and Cajun Cash.